nhaarman/acorn/docs/src/orchid/resources/homepage.md

         }
 ---

+Acorn allows you to create finegrained little blocks for the navigational states in your application, and lets you compose them together into a well-defined tree structure.

 Acorn turns your navigation back stack in a composable and decoupled navigation structure.

+Acorn allows you to create little blocks that represent the states of navigation in your application, and create a tree-like navigational strucutre out of it.

+Acorn allows you to create finegrained little blocks for the navigational states in your application, and lets you compose them together into a well-defined tree structure.

+Acorn allows you to define the navigational structure of your application in finegrained, composable blocks.

+With acorn you can create finegrained

+.. you can structure the

+## Acorn's filosophy

 At its core, Acorn is a set of interfaces that describe the basics of mobile screen navigation.
 A {{ anchor('Scene') }} interface represents a screen and